Catholic Schoolhouse Tour 2: Week 18

 Science

-• Here is a cute comet craft that could be good for your youngest students.
+• Here is a cute comet craft that could benefit your youngest students.
 Who doesn’t love swinging balls of foil with ribbons attached around?

-• This Nebula Jar idea seems cool too, if you don’t mind collecting things like this.
-If you have a roudy student you could use it a calming tool.
+• This nebula jar idea seems cool too, if you don’t mind collecting things like this.
+If you have a rowdy student you could use it as a calming tool.

 Did you miss Tour 2 week 17?
 Check it out.